waldronlab/curatedMetagenomicData/CONTRIBUTING.md

 # Contributing

-## Support

-If something remains unclear after you've thoroughly read the documentation and articles at <https://waldronlab.io/curatedMetagenomicData>, please don't hesitate to contact us via the Bioconductor support site.
-Look through our old post at <https://support.bioconductor.org/tag/curatedMetagenomicData> first; and if there's nothing that helps, ask a question with the `curatedMetagenomicData` tag and we'll respond quickly.

-## Issues
+## Bug Reports

 If you've found an issue that causes unintended behavior, please report it to us through a GitHub issue if someone has not already done so.
 Be sure to include a small example of how we can reproduce the unintended behavior so we can fix it quickly.
 Please don't open issues for feature requests.

+## Feature Requests

+We will gladly consider feature request and, upon acceptance, implement them or advise you on how to do so and submit a pull request.
+In either case, please get in touch first and we will add the feature request to our Trello board.

+## User Support

+If something remains unclear after you've thoroughly read the documentation and articles at <https://waldronlab.io/curatedMetagenomicData>, please don't hesitate to contact us via the Bioconductor support site.
+Look through our old post at <https://support.bioconductor.org/tag/curatedMetagenomicData> first; and if there's nothing that helps, ask a question with the `curatedMetagenomicData` tag and we'll respond quickly.

 ## Pull Requests

 We will welcome pull request that fit within the scope of the package and help resolve outstanding issues.
 If you would like to submit a pull request that adds a feature, please get in touch first to make sure the addition is needed.

-## Feature Requests

-We will gladly consider feature request and, upon acceptance, implement them or advise you on how to do so and submit a pull request.
-In either case, please get in touch first and we will add the feature request to our Trello board.